open-front-end/openfrontend/docs/admins/advanced_admin_guide.md

 ```

 Once complete, the service account key json text should be copied from
-`PATH_TO_KEY_FILE` into the credentials form on the TKFE.
+`PATH_TO_KEY_FILE` into the credentials form on the Open Front End.

 The credential can now be used to create network, storage and compute resources
-from the TKFE.
+from the Front End.

 The roles can be changed to give finer control as outlined in the next section.

----

-### Custom roles/permissions and APIs
+### Custom Roles/Permissions and APIs

-The projects and user account used for deploying TKFE can be more tightly
+The projects and user account used for deploying the Open Front End can be more
-controlled with respect to the enabled APIs and roles/permissions.
+tightly controlled with respect to the enabled APIs and roles/permissions.

 #### User Account

 Rather than using *Owner* role, or the high-level roles stated in the Admin
-Guide, the user account deploying TKFE can use a custom set of least-privilege
+Guide, the user account deploying the Front End can use a custom set of
-roles.
+least-privilege roles.
 The complete list of required permissions is as follows:
 <!-- TODO: this list needs regularly checking and maintaining -->

 ```Text